grimhaven/grimhaven/README.rst

 Grimhaven MUD
 =============

-This is the source code to the Grimhaven MUD online game.
-It is derived from the SneezyMUD 5.2 source code and game data release.
+This is the source code and game data of the Grimhaven `MUD <http://en.wikipedia.org/wiki/MUD>`_.

+It is derived from the SneezyMUD 5.2 source code and game data release, as found at `https://bitbucket.org/peel/sneezymud/ <https://bitbucket.org/peel/sneezymud/>`_ and `https://bitbucket.org/cizra/sneezymud <https://bitbucket.org/cizra/sneezymud>`_.

 License / Copyright / Credits
 =============================